vleue/bevy_workshop/bevy-workshop/src/enemies.md

 ## Juice it up!

 Enemies are several sprites, use them to show an animation.
 Add audio effects when they collide with the player.
 Use a visual effect to change their look when they get killed.
+Add more kind of enemies!